genular/pandora/README.md

 ## License

-`PANDORA` is open-source platform, for more information please check `LICENCE` file.
+For more information please check `LICENCE` file.

 ## Citation